 The District is committed to providing appropriate and quality intervention services for its students.
-Programs and strategies are developed and provided based upon careful assessment of student and community need.
+Programs and strategies are developed and provided based upon careful assessment of student and community needs.
 The district currently has one School Psychologist (K-12), one A.D.A.P.E.P.
 Counselor, two School Guidance Counselors (7-12), two Social Worker (K-12) and several staff members (7-12) trained as mediators in conflict mediation.
 The following is a list of intervention programs and services currently available at Tully Central School District:

-A. Programs In Place For Grades K-6:
+A. PROGRAMS IN PLACE FOR GRADES K-6:

 - 1. Banana Splits program for children of divorce

 - 2. Drug Quiz program

 - 3. Character Education

 - 4. Responsive Classroom

 - 5. Student Support Team

-B. Programs In Place For Grades 7-12:
+- 6. Dignity, Equity, and Inclusion Committee

+B. PROGRAMS IN PLACE FOR GRADES 7-12:

 - 1. Conflict Mediation

 - 2. Teen Institute

 - 3. Anti-Bullying Committee

-- 4. Student Support TeamCK
+- 4. Student Support Team CK

+- 4. Dignity, Equity, and Inclusion Committee